Main Page Content

 Recipients will be recognized at three distinct ceremonies:

-- Brockport’s Academic Honors and Awards Ceremony, April 2021
+- Brockport’s Academic Honors and Awards Ceremony will be on Monday, April 25, 2022

 Examples from Successful Nomination Packets